 Getting the number of displays right is a tricky affair sometimes as the influencing factors are a bit more complex.
 At the end of the day, you probably don’t want your establishment to look like Time Square.
 You also don’t want to have too few displays and have your customers search for the information that they need.

 A combination of the specific needs determined by the strategic objectives, combined with the display positioning and available space, will have the biggest impact on your number of displays.

 Then consider that you don’t want your customers to strain their eyes when they read the displays because the information is so condensed.
 At the same time, you also don’t want too many displays so that the information is spread too far apart.

-Setting up your Digital menu boards can be a daunting task and for many, it can become an expensive exercise if it’s not well-planned.
-We hope that this guide would have given you some ideas on how to plan for your digital menu board.
+Setting up your digital menu boards can be a daunting task and for many, it can become an expensive exercise if it’s not well-planned.
+We hope that this 5-step guide would have given you some ideas on how to plan for your digital menu board.